gianniskok/Dapp-BnB/README.md

 ```

 8. install metamask extention on chrome or firefox.

-9. create user.
+  - create user.

-10. connect to localhost:8545 .
+  - connect to localhost:8545 .

-11. import account 0 and 19.
+  - import account 0 and 19.

-----Copy privare keys from harhat node for addresses 0 and 19, click on metamask extension, select import accounts and paste private keyes.
+  _(Copy privare keys from harhat node for addresses 0 and 19, click on metamask extension, select import accounts and paste private keys)._
+  Click [here](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account) for more info on metamask import accounts

-12. Run the app
+9. Run the app
 ```shel
 npm start
 ```

+#### Feel free to contact me on giannis.kokkoros@hotmail.com for more info